HewlettPackard/oneview-ansible/oneview-ansible.md

 - Check how to use environment variables for configuration at: https://github.com/HewlettPackard/oneview-ansible#environment-variables

-- For the following data, you can provide a name instead of a URI: enclosureGroupName instead of enclosureGroupUri, osDeploymentPlanName instead of osDeploymentPlanUri (on the osDeploymentSettings), and networkName instead of a networkUri (on the connections list)
+- For the following data, you can provide either a name  or a URI: enclosureGroupName or enclosureGroupUri, osDeploymentPlanName or osDeploymentPlanUri (on the osDeploymentSettings), networkName or networkUri (on the connections list), volumeName or volumeUri (on the volumeAttachments list), volumeStoragePoolName or volumeStoragePoolUri (on the volumeAttachments list), volumeStorageSystemName or volumeStorageSystemUri (on the volumeAttachments list), serverHardwareTypeName or  serverHardwareTypeUri, enclosureName or enclosureUri, firmwareBaselineName or firmwareBaselineUri (on the firmware), and sasLogicalJBODName or sasLogicalJBODUri (on the sasLogicalJBODs list)

 ---